 It’s a question that is as much about personal preference as it is about practicality.
-To help you narrow down on an answer, here is a look at some of the pros and cons to each option
+To help you narrow down on an answer, here is a look at some of the pros and cons of each option.

 You will find the best of what Dallas, and any other city for that matter, has to offer downtown and in the inner city.
 From job stations to entertainment spots of all kinds, you will find it all in the city.
 That there is a great public transportation system in place helps with moving around within the city.

 Choosing to live in the suburbs will mean spending more time on your commute to the city, be it for work or leisure.
 That hour or so you spend trying to beat the traffic to get to your destination is the time that you could very well spend on doing other things.

 As stated, the city has more to offer for the social butterfly in you.
 Think restaurants, nightclubs, music events, theatres, amusement parks, and a host of other social amenities, and you can be sure you won’t find too many of these out in the suburbs.

 The city is, without a doubt, a center of activity.
 However, with the big population numbers in the city, you can sample and enjoy all its offerings for a very active social life while maintaining a level of anonymity.

 On the other hand, if you are all about living a relatively quiet social life and being a part of a close-knit community, then the suburbs are definitely for you.
 Out in the suburbs, everyone knows Joe from down the street, and you will never miss someone to give you a friendly smile.

 Opportunities For School And Employment

-There are certainly more schools, private and public within the city.
+There are certainly more schools, private and public, within the city.
 You can have your pick of what may be the best fit for your kids.
 The same goes for employment opportunities, giving you a lot of flexibility regarding changing jobs as and when you may wish to.